What is a LIT (Licensed Insolvency Trustee)?

 In the past, professionals with the legal authority to assist their clients in filing for bankruptcy were called bankruptcy trustees.

-In April 2016, however, the government legally changed the name to licensed insolvency trustees or LIT for short.
+In April 2016, however, the government legally changed the name to Licensed Insolvency Trustees or LIT for short.

 Despite the name change, LITs retain all the same responsibilities as bankruptcy trustees.